Parents text content

 The questions below are here to help – if the answer is ‘yes’ to any of them, you should have some concern and find out more about what is going on:

-• Are they more able than the other person to get things they want, or to prevent things they don’t? – for example, because they’re significantly older, more sober, or more dominating?
+- Are they more able than the person they’ve been sexual with to get things they want, or to stop things they don’t? – for example, because they’re significantly older, more sober, or more dominating?

-• Are they not taking seriously the other person’s feelings?
+- Are they not taking seriously or listening to the other person’s feelings?

-• making it harder for the other person to spend time with people they’re close to
+- making it harder for the other person to spend time with people they’re close to (i.e. isolating them)?

-• Did one or both people feel bad during the sexual activity? – for example, angry, depressed, ashamed or scared?
+- Did one or both people feel bad during the sexual activity? – for example, angry, upset, ashamed or scared?

 Consider whether their behaviour fits with the basic principles of healthy sexual behaviour.